 Capabilities

-Healthcare access in rural America is a systems problem.
+Healthcare access in rural and tribal America is a systems problem.
 We treat it as one.

 Routing, dispatch, and resource placement for distributed workforces

 Which responder, which route, which facility, where to place supply kits, how many providers a region needs.
-We formulate these as mathematical programs and solve them in operational timeframes.
-Multi-objective.
-Stochastic parameters.
-Real-time re-optimization as conditions change.
+We use quantitative methods to turn these into answered questions in operational timeframes, with the coordinator always in the loop, not replaced by a black box.

 Multi-objective.
 Stochastic parameters.
-Real-time re-optimization as conditions change.
+Real-time re-evaluation as conditions change.

 Simulation